- English: (Three species) Grass snake, Barred Grass snake, Mediterranean Grass Necklace Snake

-- Nombre científico: (three species) Natrix natrix.
+- Scientific name: (three species in Iberia) Natrix natrix.
 (Linnaeus, 1758) – Natrix helvetica helvetica and Natrix astreptophora

 - Français: Couleuvre à collier.

 - Italiano: Biscia dal collare.

 - Português: Cobra-de-água-de-colar.